phidatahq/phidata/cookbook/models/sambanova/README.md

 ```
 ## Disclaimer:

-Sambanova does not support all OpenAI features.
+Sambanova does not support all OpenAIChat features.
 The following features are not yet supported and will be ignored:

 - logprobs
 - top_logprobs